 Tuition Assistance Program: Competitive tuition assistance program, $40 per class at the Harvard Extension School and discounted options through participating Harvard grad schools.

 Transportation: Harvard offers a 50% discounted MBTA pass as well as additional options to assist employees in their daily commute.

 Wellness Options: Harvard offers programs and classes at little or no cost, including stress management, massages, nutrition, meditation and complimentary health services.

 Harvard access to athletic facilities, libraries, campus events and many discounts throughout metro Boston.

 Join the Harvard T.H.
 Chan School of Public Health to support our mission of health research and education, and to be a part of the oldest institution of higher learning in the country!

 Union: 55 - Hvd Union Cler & Tech Workers

-- 1+ years of experience, a combination of education and experience may be considered.
+- 1+ years of related experience required; a combination of education and experience may be considered.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.